15 Exciting Things To Do In Roanoke and Virginia’s Blue Ridge Mountains

 Scarecrows rockin a band!

-On your way in or out of Roanoke from Raleigh, stop in at the town of Rocky Mount, Virginia to see the Scarecrow Trail.
+On your way in or out of Roanoke County from Raleigh, stop in at the town of Rocky Mount, Virginia to see the Scarecrow Trail.

 Up and down Franklin St and Main St you’ll find a variety of scarecrows dressed and tied to the street posts.